Commercial Pool Management for HOA Communities in Chicagoland

 Board turnover means institutional knowledge resets every 2–3 years

-How we solve it: We keep chemistry logs, incident reports, and seasonal records organized so a new treasurer or board contact can review the operating history without starting from scratch.
+How Aqua-Guard handles it: We keep chemistry logs, incident reports, and seasonal records organized so a new treasurer or board contact can review the operating history without starting from scratch.

 Chemistry drift between visits generates resident complaints

-How we solve it: Two inspection visits per week in peak season for most contracts, with optional automated chemistry sensors on multi-pool properties.
+How Aqua-Guard handles it: Two inspection visits per week in peak season for most contracts, with optional automated chemistry sensors on multi-pool properties.

 Memorial Day weekend opens always run late

-How we solve it: We book HOA openings starting in January.
+How Aqua-Guard handles it: We book HOA openings starting in January.
 By March our calendar is set, and every opening includes a pre-weekend chemistry confirmation.

 Every Illinois HOA pool over 3 feet deep is a semi-public aquatic facility under 77 Ill.
 Adm.
 Code 820.
 That means daily chemistry logs, a CPO/AFO on staff, and a current-year operating permit posted at the facility.
-We support that compliance surface so the board is not managing it alone.
+Aqua-Guard helps keep those records current for the board.

-When your {suburb} community depends on the pool staying open through the season, you need a maintenance partner that shows up, logs readings, and escalates issues before they interrupt operations.
+When your HOA community depends on the pool staying open through the season, you need a maintenance partner that shows up, logs readings, and escalates issues before they interrupt operations.

 Deerfield